Osayyi/Customer_Subcription_Analysis/README.md

 ### Key Fields:
 ---
-The dataset includes the following features related to stt performance:
+The key fields includes the following features related to customer data:
  - CustomerID: A unique identifier for each customer, used to track individual subscription data.
  - CustomerName: Customer unique Identity.
  - Region: Customer’s location or region.
  - SubscriptionType: The type of subscription plan chosen by the customer.
  - SubscriptionStart: Date when the subscription began.
  - SubscriptionEnd: Date when the subscription ended.
- - Canceled:
+ - Canceled: Shows whether a subscription is currently active, or canceled.
  - Revenue: Total revenue generated from the customer’s subscription.

 ### Data Sources